 - 3/4 Cup Mini Chocolate Chips

 - 1 Package of Chocolate Candy Coating (bark)

-The package of bark is 1.5 lbs and portioned into 12 squares.
-I only needed 9 squares for this recipe.
+The package of bark is 16oz and portioned into 12 squares.
 Melt according to directions.
-Dip each ball of dough in the melted chocolate and place on wax paper to harden.
-I always refrigerate the truffles, especially in warmer weather.
+Dip each ball of dough in the melted chocolate and place on waxed or parchment paper to harden.
+I also found it easier to dip the truffles in the chocolate using a wooden skewer and a fork.
+In addition, I always refrigerate the truffles, especially in warmer weather.